Chills00/hangman620/README.md

 1. Licence Information

 ## Description
-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+This is an implementation of the [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) game, where the computer thinks of a word and the user tries to guess it.
+How to play this game?
+In this game you have to figure out a mystery word by guessing one letter at a time.
+However, with each incorrect guess you lose a life, and get one step closer to death!
+The goal is to successfully guess the word before the man is hanged.

+The project started as a goal to learn Python and version control systems.
+In this simplified version of the game the computer randomly selects a word from a list of fruits and the user guesses letters one by one.
+Everytime an incorrect guess is made the user loses a life.
+If 5 lives are lost the user has lost the game.
+If there are no hidden letters the user has successfully won the game.

 ### Usage Instructions
-1. In the Command Line execute the command "python milestone_5.py"
+1. Run "python milestone_5.py"
 1. The output will read:
     - "The mystery word has *num* characters." where *num* is the number of letters in the word.
     - "The mystery word is: [ '_' * num]."